 “Where do you get your ideas?”

 Where aren’t there ideas?
 If you read books or comics, if you watch TV or film, if you look out of your window at home or school or work – there are ideas everywhere.
 You just have to look and let everything soak in.
 I get inspired by all kinds of things – looking at industrial buildings from the window of my train commute, the weird old oak trees in the park near my house.
 Films and books are a big influence – I’ve always been a sci-fi nerd so in my work you can see bits of Ralph McQuarrie, Jim Burns, Carlos Ezquerra, Cam Kennedy, Jean Giraud and Enki Bilal.

 “Why don’t you do a book?”

 I’m working on a book.
 Slowly.
 It’ll be written and illustrated by me.
 Currently it’s about 75% written, but I’ve barely started thinking about the illustrations yet.
 So, nothing will be out for a while.
 There will definitely be a book at some point.
 And it will be about trolls.
-Currently the only book I have worked on as an illustrator, is Build!
-A Knight’s Castle.
-It was lots of fun to illustrate, and I’d love to do more.
+I have worked on illustrations for a couple of other books – Build!
+A Knight’s Castle, and The Illustrated World of Mortal Engines (of which you can read more about here).